 Conglomerate silicosis causes severe, chronic respiratory symptoms.

 Chronic silicosis produces multiple 1- to 3-mm rounded opacities or nodules recognized on chest x-ray or CT, usually in upper lung fields.
-Severity is graded on a standardized scale developed by the International Labor Organization, in which specially trained readers examine the chest x-ray for size and shape of opacities, concentration of opacities (profusion), and pleural changes.
+Severity is graded on a standardized scale developed by the International Labor Organization (International Classification of Radiographs of Pneumoconioses), in which specially trained readers examine the chest x-ray for size and shape of opacities, concentration of opacities (profusion), and pleural changes.
 An equivalent scale does not exist for CT appearance.
 Calcified hilar and mediastinal lymph nodes are common and occasionally resemble eggshells.
 Pleural thickening is uncommon unless a severe parenchymal disease abuts the pleura.
 Rarely, calcified pleural thickening occurs in patients with little parenchymal involvement.
 Bullae commonly form around the conglomerate masses.
 Tracheal deviation may occur when the masses become large and cause volume loss.
 True cavities may indicate TB.